valec3/valec3/README.md

 <p>

-Hi there!
 I'm a Software Engineer who loves building things—whether it's sleek and responsive front-end interfaces or powerful back-end systems.
 I work with tools like JavaScript, Python, R, Node.js, and Laravel to create full-stack web applications that are both efficient and user-friendly.

 On the frontend, I focus on crafting beautiful, responsive designs using frameworks like React, and on the backend, I build robust systems with Node.js and Django.
 I also dive into the world of data science, applying machine learning and analytics to make data-driven decisions and create smarter solutions.